 - Luminance and color artifacts are perceived in final images that are associated with many IQA models.
 Two causes seem plausible.
-First, methods such as GMSD discard luminance information, leaving a huge "null space" to accommodate luminance distortions.
+First, methods such as GMSD discard luminance information.
 Second, methods such as MS-SSIM and NLPD are originally designed for grayscale images only.
-Applying them to RGB channels separately fails to take into account saturation (color contrast).
-Transforming to a perceptually better color space, and making use of knowledge of color distortions (Rajashekar et al., 2009) offers an opportunity for improvement.
+Applying them to RGB channels separately fails to take into account hue and saturation information.
+Transforming to a perceptually better color space, and making use of knowledge of color distortions (Rajashekar et al. 2009) offers an pportunity for improvement.

 6.3 Combining with Adversarial Loss